• Email

 Optional, for topping:

-• 1 can coconut cream, chilled for 24 hours (for whipped coconut cream)
+• 1 5.4 ounce can coconut cream, chilled for 24 hours (for whipped coconut cream)

 • 1-2 tablespoons cacao nibs

-1. Do ahead: Pour 1¾ cups of the coconut milk (about 1 can) into an ice cube tray and let chill at least 4 hours or overnight, until solid.
+• Do ahead the night before: Pour 1¾ cups of the coconut milk (about 1 can) into an ice cube tray and let chill overnight, until solid.

-2. Pour boiling water over the dates and let sit for 5 minutes to loosen them up.
-Rinse with cool water and drain well.
+• When ready to make smoothie, pour boiling water over the dates and let sit for 5 minutes to soften them.
+Then drain.

 • Tweet